sinefunc/jquery.instance/README.md

 Usage (two)
 -----------

-It can be used for pseudo-classes.
+It can be used for making 'pseudo-classes' for jQuery objects by letting you extend your objects with methods and properties from another object (a 'mixin').

     // This is a mixin with properties/methods that will be added
     // to a jQuery object.